kristinap8/cypress-test-task/README.md

 ## Summary of Repo

 This repository contains automated test cases for [Grace](https://dev-admin.grace-technology.io/#) implemented using Cypress.
-The github workflow is implemented in the additional branch.

 ## Requirements

-- Node.js: Ensure you have Node.js installed.
-- Cypress: Install Cypress by running `npm install cypress --save-dev`.
-- Other dependencies: Check the `package.json` file for additional dependencies.
+- Cypress: Install Cypress by running `npm install cypress --save-dev` and check the `package.json` file for additional dependencies.

 ## Steps to Install